NearNodeFlash/nnf-integration-test/dm-system-test/README.md

 These tests are a Work In Progress (WIP).
 These started as a way to verify the behavior of the destination mkdir and index mount directory features of data movement with hopes to expand.

+## Getting Started

+To run the tests, simply run `make tests` on the appropriate system.
+See the Requirements section for more detail.

 ## Requirements

 Data Movement System Tests need to be run on a system where flux is available and the target